On the structure of noncollapsed Ricci flow limit spaces: Introduction

-Definition \ref{def:introd*} ensures that the natural time-function $\t$, defined as the projection of a spacetime point onto its time component, is 2-H\"older continuous, that is,
+Definition \ref{def:introd-dstar} ensures that the natural time-function $\t$, defined as the projection of a spacetime point onto its time component, is 2-H\"older continuous, that is,

-It can be shown—see Lemma \ref{lem:000a}—that $d^*$ is indeed a distance function.
+It can be shown---see Lemma \ref{lem:000a}---that $d^*$ is indeed a distance function.
 Moreover, the topology induced by $d^*$ coincides with the standard topology on $M \times \III^+$ (see Corollary \ref{cor:topo}).
 In addition, the metric balls $B^*$, defined via $d^*$, are comparable to the parabolic balls $P^*$ introduced by Bamler (see Proposition \ref{propdistance2}).
 Furthermore, if the scalar curvature is locally bounded, $B^*$ is comparable to the standard parabolic balls; see Proposition \ref{equivalenceofballs}.

-There is some flexibility in choosing the parameter $\ep_0$ in Definition \ref{def:introd*}.
-Also, one may define a similar spacetime distance using the monotonicity of $d_{W_2}^t$, as in \eqref{introdef1}.
+There is some flexibility in the construction in Definition \ref{def:introd-dstar}.
+For example, one may define a similar spacetime distance using the monotonicity of $d_{W_2}^t$, as in \eqref{introdef1}.
 Nonetheless, all such spacetime distances are equivalent in the sense that they are bi-Lipschitz to one another; see Appendix \ref{app:B} for details.

-Our first main result is the following pointed Gromov--Hausdorff convergence for a sequence of Ricci flows in $\MM(n, Y, T)$, with respect to the $d^*$-distance, when restricted to the smaller time interval $\III:=[-(1-2\sigma)T,0]$.
+Our first main result establishes pointed Gromov--Hausdorff convergence, with respect to the $d^*$-distance, for a sequence of Ricci flows in $\MM(n,T)$ restricted to the smaller time interval $\III:=[-(1-2\sigma)T,0]$.